rwilson504/Blogger/PCF-Code-Control-Canvas-Gotchas/PCF-Code-Control-Canvas-Gotchas.md

 The ControlManifest.Input.xml file is where you define your component information and all the properties associated with it.
 Below are some gotcha that will cause you errors when attempting to deploy your component into a Canvas app.

 ## Be Careful of XML Escape Characters
 When defining your component it's important to add descriptions to ensure your users know how to interact with your control.
-When doing so though make sure you don't include any XML escape characters or your control will either not import correctly in Canvas or in a Model app you will not see any of the properties when you attempt to add it to a View/Form.
+When doing so though make sure you don't include any XML escape characters or your control will not import correctly

-Don't do this
+This is bad...
 ![No Escape Characters](https://github.com/rwilson504/Blogger/blob/master/PCF-Code-Control-Canvas-Gotchas/manifest-escap-character.png?raw=true)

 XML Escape Characters